Ludwig Kübler: Second World War

 In April 1941, Kübler's XXXXIX Mountain Corps was allocated to the 2nd Army for the German-led Axis invasion of Yugoslavia, and assembled near Klagenfurt prior to the commencement of the invasion on 6 April.
 By this time, Kübler had been promoted to General der Infanterie.
-For the Axis attack on the Soviet Union that commenced in 22 June 1941, Kübler's corps was allocated to the 17th Army, itself part of Army Group South.
+For the Axis attack on the Soviet Union that commenced on 22 June 1941, Kübler's corps was allocated to the 17th Army, itself part of Army Group South.
 Kübler's rank was redesignated from General der Infanterie to General der Gebirgstruppe.
 On 19 December 1941, Kübler was appointed commander of the 4th Army.
 This occurred during the desperate winter defensive fighting when Adolf Hitler would not countenance any withdrawals.
 Kübler found Hitler's approach "intolerable" and sought relief.
 On 20 January 1942 he was transferred to the Army Führerreserve (senior officer reserve pool).

 From 22 July and 1 October 1943, Kübler was acting commander of the Army Group Centre Rear Area, responsible for security warfare in the territories behind Army Group Centre.
 On 1 October he was appointed to command the Operational Zone of the Adriatic Littoral (OZAK), based in Trieste on the northern Adriatic coast.
 On 28 August 1944, LXXXXVII Army Corps was formed to command all German Army elements in OZAK, and Kübler was appointed as its commander.
 Shortly before the end of the war he was wounded and captured in Yugoslavia, tried for war crimes and executed after the war.
 Along with his successor Generalleutant Hans von Hößlin he was sentenced to death in 1947 by a Yugoslav court.
 He was hanged in Ljubljana on 18 August 1947, like his younger brother, Generalleutnant Josef Kübler, who was hanged in Belgrade on 26 February 1947.